Open G tuning

 All you have to do is to lay your fingers over the strings and avoid playing on the lowest string (this will not be incorrect, but the chord will be inverted in the way the bass note will be the 5th instead of the root).
-As the pictures illustrate, the G chord could be played with all open strings.
+As the pictures illustrate, the G chord can be played with all open strings.

 The shapes are movable, so if you move the finger two steps up the fretboard from D major you will get an E major.

 All common major chords in open G: